 Carp Lake is a tiny town located in the state of Michigan.
 With a population of 356 people and just one neighborhood, Carp Lake is the 604th largest community in Michigan.

-When you are in Carp Lake, you'll notice that it is more blue-collar than most other communities in America.
-35.54% of Carp Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Carp Lake is generally considered to be a blue-collar town.
+35.54% of the Carp Lake workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Carp Lake is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Carp Lake who work in healthcare suport services (25.62%), office and administrative support (10.74%), and maintenance occupations (6.61%).

 Another notable thing is that Carp Lake is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.